The Dream of Red Mansions (2010 TV series): Plot

 After her mother succumbs to illness, the sickly Lin Daiyu is sent by her father to her mother's family- the Jia household.
 She meets her grandmother, cousins, aunts, uncles, and other relatives.
 Daiyu is shy and delicate, and shares an affinity with her cousin Jia Baoyu.
 Jia Baoyu grew up surrounded by women, and doesn't take interest in family matters.
 He has an affair with his maid Hua Xiren, and dreams of several female members of the Jia household, such as Qin Keqing (sister of Baoyu's best friend Qin Zhong).
 He also acts playfully with his maids Qingwen and Sheyue, and his sisters and cousins Jia Tanchun, Jia Yingchun, Jia Xichun, and Shi Xiangyun.

 The Jia family is corrupt, due to Baoyu's older sister Jia Yuanchun being a consort of the Emperor.
 Jia Yuanchun later visits her family in the Daguanyuan garden in the mansion.
 The Jia household also has relations with other notable families in Jinling such as the Xue and Wang households.
 Wang Xifeng is the aunt of Daiyu and Baoyu, and is known for being aggressive and quirky.
 Wang Xifeng dislikes her husband's concubines and one of them, Second Sister You commits suicide by consuming gold.
 Xue Baochai is Baoyu and Daiyu's fellow playmate and her brother is known for being a corrupt villain around town.
 Her brother Xue Pan even kills a man to buy a slave girl named Xiangling.
 Yet, their mother Aunt Xue doesn't interfere.

 Daiyu and Baoyu gradually develop feelings for each other, and Baoyu wishes to marry her.
 However, his mother Lady Wang, father's mother Grandmother Jia, and other relatives instead choose Xue Baochai as his wife.
 Daiyu unexpectedly hears this, and falls ill.
 After the marriage takes place, Daiyu succumbs to grief, and Baoyu becomes disillusioned with his life.
 At the same time, Baoyu's older sister Yuanchun dies, and the family falls out of favor with the imperial family.
 Their debt and corruption scandals are known and the Jia household is severely punished.
 Most of the servants leave and hope is diminished.

 Grandmother Jia passes away in front of the whole family after lamenting about the rise and fall of the Jia household.
 Wang Xifeng miserably dies, and her young daughter Jia Qiaojie is arranged to be sold as a concubine to an old man.
 To rescue Qiaojie, Xifeng's trusted servant Ping'er gives Qiaojie to Granny Liu- a visitor of the household several years ago.
 The young girls of the Jia household are forced to marry to wealthier families and suffer their demise.
 Baoyu leaves the family with two mysterious men who are shown at the beginning of the series.
-Baochai is left alone with Lady Wang, waiting for the day Baoyu to come back.
+Baochai is left alone with Lady Wang, waiting for the day Baoyu comes back.